Praveena-code/Codechef-Solutions/README.md

 🌱 Who it’s for: Beginners, curious coders, those who love clear logic

-🧠 How you explain: Step-by-step breakdowns with alternate solutions sometimes

 📬 How to contribute: Welcoming pull requests, issues, or feedback!